UKLLC/Guidebook/ukllc_book/docs/user_guide/TeamDataScience.md

 # Using Git
->Last modified: 05 Feb 2025
+>Last modified: 02 Apr 2025

 Click on the YouTube link below for a video guide (5 minutes).
 Alternatively, scroll down to follow the written step-by-step instructions.

 [![Image alt text](https://img.youtube.com/vi/7JnFnvJcLO0/0.jpg)](https://www.youtube.com/watch?v=7JnFnvJcLO0)
 ## Reproducible and reusable research
-The UK LLC model promotes a culture of reproducible and reusable research where users generate **reusable research outputs** (including derived data, syntax and documentation) and deposit these back into the resource to inform other users’ research, to drive efficiency, and to enable follow-on or replication studies (see figure 1).
+The UK LLC model promotes a culture of reproducible and reusable research where users generate **reusable research outputs** (including derived data, syntax and documentation).
+These are deposited back into the resource to inform other users’ research, to drive efficiency, and to enable follow-on or replication studies (see Figure 1).
 UK LLC’s Team Data Science approach is informed by the [**UK Reproducibility Network**](https://www.ukrn.org/) and the [**FAIR Guiding Principles**](https://www.go-fair.org/fair-principles/) for scientific data management and stewardship.

 All researchers must deposit reusable research outputs into the UK LLC resource that are:
 * Necessary for other researchers to understand and reproduce the research and/or